mahesmeh001/Graphics-Projects/README.md

-# CS559-Graphics
+# Graphics Projects
-These are my projects for the computer science graphics course.
+These are projects I worked on to pursue the Graphics sect of CS.
-Each project folder has a README file which contains the projects requirements.

 Especially notable projects:
-Project 5: the requirements called for a parametric curve in 2D, but I took the initiavite, knowing that 3D modeling was coming up in the near future, to represent my parametric curve in 3D.
+Project 5 - This project models an animation on a parametric curve in a 3D space.